HomeEcuadorChoneros

 In 2007, Teniente España was killed in a clash with Los Queseros in Santo Domingo, Manabí.
 His death sparked a series of leadership changes in the Choneros, as police operations and assassinations carried out by rival gangs unseated consecutive leaders.
 In the early 2010s, Jorge Luis Zambrano, alias Rasquiña, who had initially assumed command of the Choneros following the death of Teniente España, reemerged as the group’s leader, despite his capture and imprisonment in 2011.
 Rasquiña’s leadership initiated a decade of transition for the Choneros; as more gang members were arrested in targeted police operations, and with Rasquiña distributing orders from behind bars, the Choneros slowly morphed into a prison gang, although the group maintained its presence in the streets.
 This shifting dynamic also reoriented the group’s focus from international drug trafficking to micro-trafficking, contract killings, extortion, and contraband.

-Since then, the Choneros have been part of a brutal gang war against their enemies, the Lobos, the Tiguerones, and the Chone Killers that have taken Ecuador to almost-unprecedented levels of violence.
+Since then, the Choneros have been part of a brutal gang war against their enemies, the Lobos, the Tiguerones, and the Chone Killers, which has taken Ecuador to almost-unprecedented levels of violence.
 It has largely been on the losing end of this battle and its power has dwindled.

 Leadership

-While the Choneros’ leadership structure was once centralized and explicitly hierarchical, with Teniente España issuing commands, in recent years, the group’s expansion across Ecuador has troubled a strictly linear chain of command.
+While the Choneros’ leadership structure was once centralized and explicitly hierarchical, with Teniente España issuing commands, the group’s expansion across Ecuador has troubled a strictly linear chain of command.

 Following President Lenín Moreno’s declaration of Ecuador’s prison crisis in May 2019, multiple efforts have been made to disarticulate prison gangs by transferring leaders and dangerous members between prisons.
 This distribution has resulted in the emergence of numerous derivative gangs, each of which operates under a distinct leadership structure in its respective prison and accompanying region of influence.